The robusTest package: two-sample tests revisited: Robust test for testing stochastic dominance

 {\bf Conclusion:} We have seen that Fisher's and Bartlett's tests of equality of variances are not robust to non normality.
 Levene's test is well suited to test equality of absolute deviations from the median, but not to test the equality of variances.
 For testing equality of variances, it is then preferable to use the function \texttt{vartest()} of the {\it{robusTest}} package.

-\subsection{Robust test for testing stochastic dominance}
+\section{Robust test for testing stochastic dominance}

-Let $(X_1, \ldots, X_{n_1})$ and $(Y_1, \ldots, Y_{n_2})$ be two independent sequences of i.i.d. real-valued random variables.
-Assume moreover that the variables $X_i$ and $Y_i$ are continuous.
-We want to know if the variables $Y_i$ tend to take larger or smaller values than the variables $X_i$.
-Let Med($Y-X$) be the median of $X_i-Y_i$.
+Let $(X_1, \ldots, X_{n_1})$ and $(Y_1, \ldots, Y_{n_2})$ be two independent sequences of i.i.d. real-valued random variables (the $X_i$'s are independent copies of $X$, and the $Y_i$'s are independent copies of $Y$, the variables $X$ and $Y$ being independent).
+Assume moreover that the variables $X$ and $Y$ are continuous.
+We want to know if the variables $Y$ tend to take larger or smaller values than the variables $X$.
+Let Med($Y-X$) be the median of $X-Y$.
 To answer the question, one can for example test the hypothesis

 Mann and Whitney \cite{MW} proposed the test statistic

 It is quite easy to see, that if $X_i$ and $Y_i$ have the same distribution, then the distribution of $T_{n_1,n_2}$ is distribution-free (i.e. does not depend on the common distribution of $X_i$ and $Y_i$): it suffices to reduce to two independent sequences $U_1, \ldots, U_{n_1}$ and $V_1, \ldots, V_{n_2}$ of i.i.d. random variables with ${\mathcal U}([0,1])$ distributions.
 Consequently, if $X_i$ and $Y_i$ have the same distribution, $T_{n_1, n_2}$ follows a known and tabulated distribution.
 The Mann-Whitney test is constructed from the quantiles of this distribution.
 It is well known that this test is in fact equivalent to Wilcoxon rank-sum test (see~\cite{Wi}).
 But if $X_i$ and $Y_i$ are not identically distributed, the distribution of statistics $T_{n_1, n_2}$ has no reason to be distribution-free under $H_0$.
 We can therefore make the following conclusion: in a general context, the Mann-Whitney test is not well calibrated to test $\text{Med($Y-X$)}=0$.\\